Data-Mechanics/course-2019-spr-proj/kgrewal_shin2/README.md

 This data was collected from Uber including all the information of Uber rides originating at the Boston Common.
 It includes where they ended their Uber rides and the mean time to get there.

+6. Neighborhood Zip Codes
+From http://archive.boston.com/news/local/articles/2007/04/15/sixfigurezipcodes_city/ we took the table and changed it into a CSV.
+This tells us which boston zip codes belong to which neighborhood.

 <b> FILES: </b>